certifaction/cli/docs/guides/signature-request.md

 During a signature request, the CLI will:

 1. Receive the PDF document to sign and the signer information.
-2. Process the document, adding security features including the secure Digital Archive URL.
+2. Process the document, adding security features including a secure Digital Archive URL.
 3. Encrypt the document using either the secret key contained in the Digital Archive URL, or a manually provided key.
 4. Store the document in the Certifaction Digital Archive for later retrieval.
 5. Return the signature request URL.